R&H Logo

 Calculate the spousal maintenance payment.

-Calculate 40 percent of the parties’ total combined monthly adjusted gross incomes, then subtract from that the lower party’s monthly adjusted gross income.
+Calculate 40 percent of the parties’ total combined monthly adjusted gross incomes, then subtract the lower party’s monthly adjusted gross income.

 Step Two